satyasri77/chat_bot/README.md

-# Chat bot for customer service using LLMA
+# Chat bot for customer service using Llama

 The notebook contains basic customer service data in text format to train Llama model using the provided information.
 Llama is an open-source LLM model developed by Meta starting in Feb 2023.
 I have built a chat bot using RAG (retrieval-augmented generation) means only limiting the responses and answering the questions depending on the document information.
 With limited examples of data or information, one can use RAG/prompt engineering to get the desired response.
 You can control the randomness of the response generation using temperature parameter (lower the temperature, less randomness in response generation).